-Distribution: Occurring east of the Cascades crest in Washington; Washington south to California, east to Montana, Idaho and Nevada.
+Distribution: Occurring east of the Cascades crest in central Washington; Washington to California, east to western Montana, southern Idaho, and Nevada.

 Habitat: Dry, open areas at low to moderate elevations, usually in lithosol (rocky, cobbly soil).